Immiora/tracking_speech_adpcc_ecog_hd/README.md

 ### Data availability

 The neural data supporting the current study are not shared here due to the restrictions on public sharing of the patients’ data.
-However it is possible to arrange access to the data through a data transfer agreement between research institutions.
+However it is possible to arrange access to the data through a data transfer agreement between research institutes.
 Interested parties can contact us [here](http://www.nick-ramsey.eu/contact/).

 ### About us